chrisdoc/thesis/thesis.md

 [tab:ocmrecord]

-The GPS information allows us to evaluate a route estimated by our system with the actually traveled route (see  [sec:route-validation] for more information).
+The GPS information allows us to evaluate a route estimated by our system with the actually traveled route (see  [sec:routevalidation] for more information).

 ### Data Structure {#data-structure}